-Through its participation in the development of legal metrology standards NIST works to consider the interest of all stakeholders to avoid conflicts with related hydrogen standards developed by national and international standards and codes developing organizations.
+Through its participation in the development of legal metrology standards, NIST works to consider the interest of all stakeholders to avoid conflicts with related hydrogen standards developed by national and international standards and codes developing organizations.
 Currently, there are two international legal metrology standards which address commercial hydrogen measurement.

 "Dynamic Measuring Devices and Systems for Cryogenic Liquids" (1998)

-"Compressed Gaseous Fuel Measuring Systems for Vehicles" (2014)
+"Compressed Gaseous Fuel Measuring Systems for Vehicles" (2018)

-R 139 is the OIML model regulation for equipment used to deliver compressed gases (natural gas, hydrogen, biogas, etc.) as fuel into motor and fuel cell vehicles, small boats, and aircraft.
+Recommendation (R) 139 is the OIML model regulation for equipment used to deliver compressed gases (natural gas, hydrogen, biogas, etc.) as fuel into motor and fuel cell vehicles, small boats, and aircraft.
 This document corresponds to the legal metrology requirements in NIST Handbook 44 Section 3.39 Hydrogen Gas-Measuring Devices – Tentative Code.

 During its October 2018 meeting in Hamburg, Germany, the CIML approved a final draft revision of OIML R 139 (last published in 2014) expanding the application of the recommendation to further address hydrogen fueling systems.
 OIML R 139 (2018) is available on the OIML website at: https://www.oiml.org/en/publications/recommendations.